Cluster replica

 The ID of the cluster's plan.
 Determines instance, CPU, and memory.

-postgres_version_idstring in EID format in UUID format
+postgres_version_idstring in EID format

 The ID of the cluster's major Postgres version.